dmsl/academic-responsive-template/README.md

 # Boostrap-Academic-Profile

-##A Resonsive HTML5 template for setting up an academic website (ideal for faculty, researchers, etc. at Universities and Research Organizations)
+A Resonsive HTML5 template for setting up an academic website (ideal for faculty, researchers, etc. at Universities and Research Organizations).

-Author: Demetris Zeinalipour, Department of Computer Science, University of Cyprus
+The template is free and open to reuse under a CC BY 4.0 licence.

-Enjoy
+Enjoy!

 Copyright (c) 2015, Demetris Zeinalipour, Department of Computer Science University of Cyprus.